Azapru/espresso/README.md

 To build Latte, you need to:

 1. [Get Fusion 2.5](https://store.steampowered.com/app/248170/Clickteam_Fusion_25/)
-2. Download the code
+2. Download the code and unpack latte_source.mfa file
+3. Open it in your Fusion 2.5 editor
-3. Pick any platform you want to export (you need to install additional exporters)
+4. Pick any platform you want to export (you need to install additional exporters)
-4. Click "Build and Run" and pick the direction you want to save your compiled tool
+5. Click "Build and Run" and pick the direction you want to save your compiled tool
-5. Great, now you can use Latte!
+6. Great, now you can use Latte!